Lightning top Coyotes 4-1 to clinch Presidents’ Trophy

+The Lightning, who have 56 wins and 116 points, will try to become the ninth Presidents’ Trophy winner to win the Cup.
+The Presidents’ Trophy was first awarded by the NHL in 1985-86.

+“Trophies are hard to win, they truly are,” Lightning coach Jon Cooper said.
+“And when you win one you should be damn proud of it.
+I know there are a lot of teams that have not won that trophy and I think it’s something you should embrace.”

-TAMPA, Fla.
-(AP) — Steven Stamkos scored his 36th goal of the season and the Tampa Bay Lightning clinched the Presidents’ Trophy with a 4-1 victory over the Arizona Coyotes on Monday night.
+Lightning captain Steven Stamkos scored his 36th goal of the season and 384th of his career to become the Lightning franchise leader in goals, passing former Tampa Bay captain Vinny Lecavalier.

-The Lightning, who have 116 points, will have home-ice advantage throughout the Stanley Cup playoffs.
+“I’m very honored and humbled to be a part of history like that,” said Stamkos, who reached the record in 737 games.
+“Definitely happy it happened in a win and in a game like that where so many special things that happened.”

-Victor Hedman added his 10th goal of the season and Andrei Vasilevskiy stopped 28 shots.
-Anthony Cirelli scored his fifth short-handed goal of the season while Yanni Gourde notched his 20th goal of the season.
+Victor Hedman scored his 10th goal of the season while Anthony Cirelli and Yanni Gourde added empty-net short-handed goals in the final minute.

+Andrei Vasilevskiy finished with 28 saves for his 36th victory of the season, tied for the league lead.

-Clayton Keller scored for Arizona, which remains one point ahead of Minnesota for the final wild-card spot in the Western Conference.
+Clayton Keller scored his 14th of the season and Darcy Kuemper stopped 20 shots for Arizona, which remains one point ahead of Minnesota for the second wild-card spot in the Western Conference.

+“You’re playing a number one and I thought we handled ourselves really well,” Coyotes coach Rick Tocchet said.
+“Guys played hard.
+They stuck to the system, inch here and there, couple of missed nets here and there and (the Lightning) get one to start the period.
+You’re hoping it was one of those games that’s an overtime game.
+I thought it was.”

+Keller opened the scoring 5:03 into the game, taking a drop pass from Christian Dvorak for a one-timer past Vasilevskiy.
+Stamkos tied the score 1:51 later, tipping Ryan McDonagh’s shot.

-After a scoreless second period, Hedman put Tampa Bay in front with a backhand pass across the crease down low from Cirelli 44 seconds into the third period.
-Cirelli added his fifth short-handed goal of the season with 44.8 seconds left while Gourde added an empty-net goal with 8.6 seconds left.
+Hedman put Tampa Bay in front for good 44 seconds into the third period while Cirelli notched his fifth short-handed goal of the season, tied for the league lead, with a shot from his own end with 44.8 seconds left.
+Gourde finished it off with 8.6 seconds left.

+“It’s probably one of the best games we have played in the season so it’s kind of sour to walk away with no points to be honest with you,” Arizona captain Oliver Ekman-Larsson said.

+“I can’t forget that we’re playing against one of the best teams in the league and we matched them really, really good tonight.”

-NOTES: Lightning D Dan Girardi (lower body) and D Anton Stralman (lower body) each missed their fifth consecutive game. … Tampa Bay recalled D Cameron Gaunce from Syracuse of the American Hockey League earlier in the day. … Arizona RW Clayton Keller has four goals in four career games against Tampa Bay. … Vasilevskiy leads the league with 20 victories since Jan.
-1, Kuemper is second with 19.
+NOTES: Lightning D Dan Girardi (lower body) and D Anton Stralman (lower body) each missed their fifth consecutive game. … Tampa Bay recalled D Cameron Gaunce from Syracuse of the American Hockey League. … Arizona RW Clayton Keller has four goals in four games against Tampa Bay. … Vasilevskiy leads the league with 20 victories since Jan.
+1, Kuemper is second with 19. … Gourde became the fifth Lightning player to reach the 20-goal mark this season and has reached it in consecutive seasons.

 UP NEXT